Research and Project (ReaP) Grants

 Q: Can I use my grant to pay for transcription services?

 A: If the graduate student can demonstrate that the transcription work will pose a significant burden to the graduate student (more than 3 hours of audio recordings needing to be transcribed per week, once recording begins), awards may be made if funds are available.
-Please provide a diagram with the timeline of your project within the proposal.
+Please provide a research timeline of your project within the proposal.
 We can deny transcription if the amount of transcription is unreasonable within a short time frame.
-Considerations for online transcription services are the most favorable (we cannot authorize compensation to students or assistants).
+Considerations for online transcription services are the most favorable.
 GPSC prefers to fund transcription software/equipment when appropriate.
 Translation services can be provided to support research projects.
+GPSC has a laptop with transcription software installed and a transcription pedal that students can borrow.
+Please check with the Research and Project Grants Director.

 Q: How can this grant support students in the humanities?